NC_temp1194: Nanotechnology and Biosensors

 Statement of Issues and Justification

-The development of sensing and processing technologies enabled by nanotechnology and nanomaterials, powered by AI, ML, and data science, to serve the agricultural, food, environmental, and energy sectors, remains the central goal of the NC-1194 multistate project.
+The development of sensing and processing technologies enabled by nanotechnology and nanomaterials, powered by artificial intelligence (AI), machine learning (ML), and data science, to serve the agricultural, food, environmental, and energy sectors, remains the central goal of the NC-1194 multistate project.
 Even though great progress has been made in the scientific understanding of nanoscale phenomena and molecular mechanisms of interactions between nanomaterials and biological systems, much remains to be explored.
 For example, how can nanotechnology and nanomaterials be effectively utilized to address the need for rapid and reliable detection and mitigation of pathogens that impact agricultural and food systems?
-How do artificial/synthesized nanomaterials impact the environment and ecosystem?
+How do artificial/synthesized nanomaterials impact the environment and ecosystems?
 How can nanotechnology be used to improve food security?
 How can the vast quantity of data collected via nano-enabled biosensors be used to support AI-enabled decision-making?
-These are just several examples among many that call for further investigation and exploration at the crossroads of biosensors, nanotechnology, AI, and data science that impact agricultural, food, environmental, energy, and other allied systems.
+These are just several examples among many that call for further investigation and exploration at the crossroads of biosensors, nanotechnology, AI, and data science that impact agricultural, food, environmental, and other biological systems.

 Related, Current and Previous Work